-Frequent items (pages) (\mathcal{F}1) are found during the creation of the required data structures (data retrieval).
+Frequent items (pages) (\mathcal{F}1) are found during the creation of the required data structures (data retrieval.)
 This step is linear and does not require parallelization.
 Data is directly imported from the data warehouse for a specified time window by running a SQL query.
 Finding frequent 2-sequences (\mathcal{F}2) is also parallelized in our implementation.
 This step requires exhaustive search by two nested for-loops.
+Since sequence mining may involve with the pages that are not linked via hypertext links and backward movement is also considered in our problem setup, exhaustive search is unavoidable.
 For each step in the main for-loop, a thread is created to find \mathcal{F}2 .
 Enumerate-Freq-Seq is the main function in webSPADE and each time this function is called, except in the main process, a new thread is also created.
+Due to the nature of the exhaustive search involved, finding \mathcal{F}2 is the most CPU intense step in webSPADE.

 Potentially, hundreds of threads are created during the run time of webSPADE.
-The details of Enumerate-Freq-Seq function is given in Algorithm 3.2. σ represents the support count of the corresponding data structure.
-Tis the set of item-pairs to be passed to the next branch.
-There are two join operations as mentioned above to find sequences - for example to find both $A \to B \to C$ and $A \to C \to B$ sequences. \mathcal{L} represents the intermediate item-pair sets after join operations.
+The details of Enumerate-Freq-Seq function is given in Algorithm 1.3.2.
+The term σ represents the support count of the corresponding data structure.
+T is the set of item-pairs to be passed to the next branch.
+There are two join operations as mentioned above to find sequences - for example to find both $A \rightarrow B \rightarrow C$ and $A \rightarrow C \rightarrow B$ sequences.
+To illustrate the algorithm well, we use two different steps in 1.3.2, but in our application these two join operations are done in a single pass. \mathcal{L} represents the intermediate item-pair sets after join operations.
 Sequences that have frequency below the support level are removed from further analysis. \mathcal{F} again corresponds to the frequent sequences to be printed later.
-This part of webSPADE does not differ much from the original SPADE algorithm and it is suggested that interested readers to see [20] for further details.
+This part of webSPADE does not differ much from the original SPADE algorithm and it is suggested that interested readers see [2] for further details.

-Algorithm 3.2 (Enumerate-Freq-Seq).
+Algorithm 1.3.2 (Enumerate-Freq-Seq).